AubinBakana/Azure-IAC-ARM-Templates/README.md

-A collection of bicep ARM template files
+A collection of folders that include bicep ARM template files.